rashadrussell/ProfileBox/README.md

 Bugs:
 1.)
 Bubble box does not expand if content gets too big.

 2.)
 If any member other than the first one is clicked, undefined will be returned on the bubble.
-3.)
-When hovering over the members, the pointer should turn into a glove as though it was a link 4.)
-The bubble does not directly center to the page based on screen resolution.
+If no information is given.
+I at least put all of the members names on the bubble to cover this minor problem up.